healthchecks/healthchecks/README.md

 ## Database Cleanup

-With time and use the Healthchecks database will grow in size.
-You may decide to prune old data: inactive user accounts, old checks not assigned to users, records of outgoing email messages and records of received pings.
-There are separate Django management commands for each task:

-* Remove old records from `api_ping` table.
-For each check, keep 100 most recent pings:

-    ```
-    $ ./manage.py prunepings
-    ```

-  Note: 100 is the default value but you can configure a different limit per-user.
-To do that, go to the
-  Administration Panel, look up user's **Profile** and modify its "Ping log limit" field.
+Healthchecks deletes old entries from `api_ping` and `api_notification` tables automatically.
+By default, Healthchecks keeps the 100 most recent pings for every check.
+You can set the limit higher to keep a longer history: go to the Administration Panel, look up user's **Profile** and modify its "Ping log limit" field.

-* Remove old records of sent notifications.
-For each check, remove notifications that are older than the oldest stored ping for same check.
+For each check, Healthchecks removes notifications that are older than the oldest stored ping for same check.

-    ```
-    $ ./manage.py prunenotifications
-    ```
+Healthchecks also provides management commands for cleaning up `auth_user`, `api_tokenbucket` and `api_flip` tables.

 * Remove user accounts that match either of these conditions:
   * Account was created more than 6 months ago, and user has never logged in.